-If the eyes are the window to the soul, I’m afraid some days people might get the wrong impression about me.
+If the eyes are the window to the soul, I’m afraid people might get the wrong impression about me.
 I have a hollowness under my eyes that makes me look perpetually tired.

 I got the double whammy by inheriting hooded dragon lids.
 Add in the aging process with all the under eye wrinkles and crinkles…..well you see where this is going.